d4lootSystems

 There are two sources for Aspects in Diablo 4.
 One is dungeons, and the other is Legendary Item drops in the world of the game.

 Most of the Aspect that exists in the game can be obtained by completing one of the many dungeons.
 When you hover over a dungeon’s entrance on the map, it will tell you what the Aspect you get as a reward for completing that dungeon is.
 Once the dungeon is complete, the Aspect will automatically be added to your Codex of Power (see below for more on this topic).
-From here, it can be imprinted onto a Rare item of your choice, giving that item the Aspect and turning it into a Legendary.
+From here, it can be imprinted onto a Rare or Legendary item of your choice, giving that item the Aspect and, if it was a rare item before, turning it into a Legendary.

-All of these Aspects, as well as a few additional ones also occur naturally on Legendary Items that drop from monsters, chests, caches, and so on.
-These Aspects can be simply used with the item on which they dropped, or they can be extracted from the item at the Occultist, and then imprinted onto Rare items of your choice.
+All of these Aspects also occur naturally on Legendary Items that drop from monsters, chests, caches, and so on.
+These Aspects can simply be used with the item on which they dropped, or they can be salvaged.
+Once salvaged, the Aspect and its roll is automatically saved in the Codex of Power.
+If you have a higher roll, it will increase the Aspect’s rank.

 Our build guides will always provide you with the source of the recommended Aspect, be it a dungeon or exclusively a drop.